-- Never give out personal information on the phone, through the mail, or over the Internet unless you know who you are dealing with.
+- Never give out personal information unless you trust who you’re dealing with

-By routinely monitoring your financial accounts and billing statements, you can detect suspicious activity.
-You should also be alert to signs that require immediate attention, including:
+Monitor your financial accounts and billing statements so that you can spot suspicious activity quickly and easily.
+Stay alert to these signs that require immediate attention:

 - Bills that do not arrive as expected